What is Network Capacity Planning?

 If the software company does not provide a bandwidth requirement, ask for a trial copy and run it over the network as a single instance to log its throughput.
 The commissioning manager in your company who requested the installation of this software will probably require an assessment period.
 That run through will enable you to gather bandwidth requirement data.

-If your capacity planning exercise is examining the effects of adding on new user devices to the network, record the amount of traffic to and from an existing node that serves the same work roles that will use the new devices.
+If your capacity planning exercise examines the effects of adding on new user devices to the network, record the amount of router traffic to and from an existing node that serves the same work roles that will use the new devices.
 Multiply those traffic figures by the number of endpoints that you expect to add to the network.

 The figures you acquire with this phase of the study give you the third element of data that the capacity planning task requires — new bandwidth demand.